dredondoc/SWAP/practica3/practica3.md

 ```

 En este caso, el peso viene representado por un valor entre 0 y 255.
 En la documentación oficial se encuentra este párrafo donde se explica como funciona:

-*weight <weight>
-  The "weight" parameter is used to adjust the server's weight relative to
+  *The "weight" parameter is used to adjust the server's weight relative to
   other servers.
 All servers will receive a load proportional to their weight
   relative to the sum of all weights, so the higher the weight, the higher the
   load.
 The default weight is 1, and the maximal value is 256.
 A value of 0